nikbearbrown/writing-guide-with-llms/chapters/14-argumentative-research-enhancing-the-art-of-rhetoric-with-evidence.md

 - *For Cowork:* useful if your sources are PDFs or long files.
 Have Cowork read the source files before the conversation.
 - *For Claude Code:* not the right tool.

-**The instructive failure to expect:** the model will sometimes name scholars who do not actually exist or attribute positions to scholars who did not actually take them.
+**The instructive failure to expect:** the model will sometimes name scholars who do not actually exist, or attribute positions to scholars who did not take them.
 Every named scholar and every cited argument must be verified before it goes into your paper.

-**Preview of next chapter:** the next chapter goes deeper on the research process itself — how to find, evaluate, and record sources methodically — using what you've now committed to in this chapter as the working topic.

-## What would change my mind

-If careful study showed that students who skipped the synthesis discipline — who treated argumentative research as essentially long position arguments with citations layered on top — produced equally strong papers as students who genuinely engaged with synthesis, I would revise the chapter's central emphasis.
-The evidence from teaching practice is that synthesis is the move that distinguishes strong argumentative research from competent position writing with footnotes, but the claim is not unfalsifiable.

-## Still puzzling

-The student who has done genuine synthesis sometimes produces prose that reads less smoothly than the student who has summarized the sources cleanly.
-The genuine synthesis is harder to follow because it is doing more work; the clean summary is easier to follow because it is doing less.
-I do not yet have a good way to teach students to write synthesis prose that is also smooth.
-The cleanest synthesis writers I have read — Cathy O'Neil, Atul Gawande, Zadie Smith when she does criticism — make it look easy in ways I cannot break down into teachable moves.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Chapter 14 modules as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

 ## 🕰️ AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Patricia Hill Collins** was working on *Black Feminist Thought* — argumentative research that entered a scholarly conversation, named its omissions, and built evidence-based claims from a standpoint the field had been treating as illegible decades before most people had heard of argumentative research.
+The ideas in this chapter didn't appear from nowhere. **Patricia Hill Collins** was working on *Black Feminist Thought* — argumentative research that entered a scholarly conversation, named its omissions, and built evidence-based claims from a standpoint the field had been treating as illegible — decades before most people had heard of argumentative research as a teachable genre.
 Here's a prompt to find out more — and then make it better.

 **Run this:**

 ```
-Who was Patricia Hill Collins, and how does their work on Black feminist thought and standpoint-based scholarly argument connect to argumentative research that joins a scholarly conversation?
+Who was Patricia Hill Collins, and how does their work on Black feminist
+thought and standpoint-based scholarly argument connect to argumentative
+research that joins a scholarly conversation?
 Keep it to three paragraphs.
 End with the single most surprising thing about their career or ideas.
 ```

 → Search **"Patricia Hill Collins"** on Wikipedia after you run this.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

-- Ask it to explain Collins's "matrix of domination" and how the framework changes what counts as legitimate evidence in social-science research
+- Ask it to explain Collins's "matrix of domination" and how the framework changes what counts as legitimate evidence in social-science research.
 - Ask: "Collins argues that intellectual work from a marginalized standpoint is *more*, not less, rigorous when the standpoint is named.
-How does that argument hold up against "objectivity" critiques?"
+How does that argument hold up against 'objectivity' critiques?"
-- Add the framing: "Answer as if you're writing the methodology footnote of a paper that takes Collins's standpoint approach seriously"
+- Add the framing: "Answer as if you're writing the methodology footnote of a paper that takes Collins's standpoint approach seriously."

 What changes?
 What gets better?
 What gets worse?